MTG implementation

 Introduction

-In this package, the MTG is represented as a tree data structure.
+In this package, the MTG is represented as a tree (nodes linked by parent/children relationships).

 Note